Vladimir Komarov: Voskhod 1

 On 9 October, Komarov and the crew inspected the Voskhod with Korolev and other members of the administration.
 Later that day they were interviewed by the state press and played tennis for the benefit of photographers.

 On the morning of 11 October, Komarov was given various communist relics to take with him into space the following day.
 In the afternoon the crew again inspected the capsule and were given their final instructions by Korolev.
 Komarov was the only member of the crew to have undertaken extensive training and was the only member with any flight experience; the two other crewmen being civilians.
 His call sign was "Ruby" (Russian: Рубин).

 During the mission Komarov performed various tasks with the other crew members, including medical and navigational tests and observing the Aurora Borealis.
 Komarov alone carried out tests with ion thrusters that had been attached to the Voskhod.
 He also made a number of radio transmissions, including a greeting to the Tokyo Olympics, which had opened on 10 October.
 The mission lasted just over twenty-four hours.
 After the crew landed safely they were flown back to the launch site at Tyuratam (also known as Baikonur to disguise its true location).
 Kamanin noted in his diary that while his crew were in good spirits, Komarov was fatigued.
 On 19 October, Komarov and his crew made reports in Red Square and attended an audience at the Kremlin.
 After the success of this short but scientifically important mission he was promoted to colonel.
 The success of the mission earned Komarov the awards of the Order of Lenin and Hero of the Soviet Union.

 In December 1964, the RVSN (Strategic Rocket Forces) requested that Komarov be transferred from the VVS (Soviet Air Force) to the RVSN, in a move possibly motivated by the poor record of the RVSN in producing successful rockets compared to the VVS.
 The request was opposed by Kamanin.

-In 1965, Komarov worked with Yuri Gagarin in supervising preparations for the flight of Voskhod 2, which carried out the first attempt of an extravehicular activity in outer space.
+In 1965, Komarov worked with Gagarin in supervising preparations for the flight of Voskhod 2, which carried out the first attempt of an extravehicular activity in outer space.
 These preparations included fitting of space suits on the cosmonauts and briefings for the spaceflight.
-In April of that year, Komarov toured Leningrad with Kamanin, Gagarin, Gherman Titov, Belyayev, and Leonov.
+In April of that year, Komarov toured Leningrad with Kamanin, Gagarin, Titov, Belyayev, and Leonov.
 Komarov also visited Petropavlovsk Fortress with Valentin Glushko where Glushko had conducted early rocket experiments in the early 1930s.
 In September that year, Komarov toured West Germany.